 Although based on the third in a trilogy of spy novels by Mai Jia, this screen adaptation offers a self-contained narrative that keeps the propaganda associated with mainland China wartime dramas to a relative minimum and ratchets up the tension through a series of well-acted confrontations; Li picked up the Best Actress trophy at the 46th Golden Horse Awards for her performance as the vulnerable code breaker, but Zhang’s tough-as-nails veteran and Zhou’s quick-witted party girl are equally noteworthy.
 Pushing the limits of screen violence, Chen and Gao put each suspect through a brutal torture sequence, with the main players ably conveying selfless determination under extreme duress.
 Ultimately, any game of cat-and-mouse is only as good as its antagonist, and this one has a splendid villain in Takeda, who has no qualms about taking torture to the next level, on the basis that it is ‘better to kill the wrong person than let the culprit go.’

-As an unashamed wartime potboiler, The Message largely conforms to type and is as impersonally assembled as its director’s subsequent contemporary action film Wind Blast (2010), but the strength of its scenario and some sterling performances in what could have been stock roles ensure that it makes for satisfying entertainment.
+As an unashamed wartime potboiler, The Message largely conforms to type and is as impersonally assembled as its director’s subsequent contemporary action film Wind Blast (2010).
+However, the strength of its scenario and some sterling performances ensure that it makes for satisfying entertainment.

 An earlier version of this review was posted at The Big Picture.